Darth-Apple/BAM/readme.txt

 ORDERING ANNOUNCEMENTS:

    - Announcements are assigned a display order by default when adding a new announcement.
 You can edit these display orders on the announcements management index.
-Note that pinned announcements are always displayed first, regardless of their display order.
-If you have multiple pinned announcements, pinned announcements will be displayed first by their display orders, and non pinned announcements will then be displayed by their display orders.
+Note that Sticky (non-dismissible) announcements are always displayed first, regardless of their display order.
+If you have multiple stickied announcements, sticky announcements will be displayed first by their display orders, and non-sticky announcements will then be displayed by their display orders.

 ADDING CUSTOM STYLES/COLORS: